 A New Approach to Your Hair Loss

 Besides doing lab testing on your hormones, thyroid, iron and so forth, we will incorporate functional lab testing.
 This type of lab testing is newer and has its origins in functional medicine.
-The conventional medical system has not been trained yet on these types of “functional” labs so it’s most likely not anything you have done yet.
-It will help us to dig deeper and further analyze the causes for your hair loss.
+The conventional medical system has not been trained yet on these types of “functional” labs so most likely, it’s not anything you have done yet.
+These labs will help us to dig deeper and further analyze the causes for your hair loss.
 It is important to learn the extent of your damage and also to understand what corrective action needs to be taken to restore your hair growth process by studying the potential your body holds.

 Nutrient Deficiencies Affect Hair Structure, Strength, Density, Weight and Growth

 Nutrition is an integral part of maintaining hair growth and preventing future loss or thinning.
 Eating a well-balanced diet with a variety of high-quality sources of proteins, vitamins, and minerals supports the metabolic functions necessary to catalyze hair growth and prevents deficiencies associated with physiologic loss or thinning.